stuntrally/stuntrally3/docs/Objects.md

 ![](images/img20121231_11.png)

-and enter this code
+and enter this code:
 ```
 import PhysicsConstraints;
 PhysicsConstraints.exportBulletFile("object.bullet")
 ```
-Save it as //bulletexp//
+Save it as `bulletexp`

 ![](images/img20121231_13.png)